 • Tell restaurants about your latex allergy.
 Some food handlers will use latex gloves to prepare foods.
 This can be a hidden cause of latex allergy exposures and reactions.

-• Ask your healthcare provider about how to use self-injecting epinephrine.
-Carry 2 epinephrine autoinjectors with you at all times.
+• Ask your healthcare provider about how to use epinephrine.
+Carry 2 epinephrine doses with you at all times.

 • Know what to do if an emergency occurs.